MihailStamenov98/quickbase/README.md

 3. **TF-IDF Vectorization**:
    - Creates vectors of all TF-IDF values of all words from the dictionary created from the words in the JSON files.

+4. **Graph symmetry**:
+   - Creates graphs of all JSON files and compares the graph of the query JSON with each of the graphs.

 ## Execution Notes